Rpierre98/Airbnb-Price-Predictions-Florida-Edition/README.md

 - The exploratory data analysis revealed interesting insights about the dataset, such as the distribution of room types and neighborhoods, as well as the correlation between variables.
 - Feature engineering tasks, including text preprocessing, temporal feature extraction, and handling missing values, enhanced the dataset and provided valuable information for modeling.
 - The Gradient Boosting model demonstrated strong performance in predicting Airbnb prices, with a low mean squared error (MSE) and mean absolute error (MAE).
-- The LassoCV model also showed promising results, accurately estimating the daily prices of Airbnb listings.

 ## Modeling Choices